sverrirs/XboxBigButton/README.md

 ![The Scene It game kit](http://1.bp.blogspot.com/-lRn76FpzitM/Vh1W2TxJ7mI/AAAAAAAABaw/LVQ4r_PY4ZI/s1600/02.jpg "The Scene It game kit")

+The project page can be found at [http://sverrirs.github.io/XboxBigButton/](http://sverrirs.github.io/XboxBigButton/)

 # Dependencies
 * Uses the [WinUsb.NET](https://github.com/madwizard-thomas/winusbnet/) project
 * Requires the custom driver in the *XboxBigButton_WinUsbDriver* folder to be installed prior to running any of the code.